mudita/MMD/README.md

 > Component names may vary by module and version.
 Explore `com.mudita.mmd.components.*` in your IDE for the full list and API.

 ## Accessibility and readability
-- contrast and font sizes tuned for e‑ink,
+- contrast and font sizes tuned for E Ink®,
 - avoid animations/effects that reduce readability,
 - utilities to support accessibility (e.g., unified text styles).

-## Performance on e‑ink – best practices
+## Performance on E Ink® – best practices
 - limit animations, auto‑refresh, and fancy transitions,
 - avoid frequent state changes leading to redraws,
 - prefer monochrome graphics and simple shapes,